 Green Garden Options

 Hellebore (Helleborus argutifolius) – also known as Corsican Rose, blooms large heads of pale green, dainty flowers in late winter and early spring.
 The foliage is beautiful as well when the plant is not blooming.
 Hellebores not only have deeply cut, dark green leaves that fit nicely into a green planting palette, but some varieties show green coloring in their maturing flowers.
-Helleborus niger, the Christmas Rose, has white flowers that start off as the palest of lime greens before maturing to a clean white.
+Helleborus niger, the Christmas Rose, has white flowers that start as the palest of lime greens before maturing to a clean white.
 The Hellebore with the most convincing green flowers is H. foetidus, the Stinking Hellebore, which has tall spires of lime-green flowers held above spiky, deep green foliage.

-Interested in a green garden for your landscape design?
+Are you interested in a green garden for your landscape design?
 Give us a call.